gzhao9/Tutorial-on-stress-testing/README.md

 ---

 > **Note:** You do not need to spend any money on Loadster.
-Use the binary search method to find the approximate maximum user threshold, and report the final results based on the test outcomes.
+You just need to experiment with your favorite method, and when the Loadster Fuel is exhausted, analyze the boundary value of the stress test according to the existing results.